C.5 VLBA Pipeline

 to specify which disks to avoid for scratch.

-> VLBARUN C R
+> VLBAPIPE C R

 to run the procedure.

-It is a good idea to examine your TY table with SNPLT before running VLBARUN; this will tell you what a reasonble upper limit to Tsys will be and whether there are bad values in need of correction.
+It is a good idea to examine your TY table with SNPLT before running VLBAPIPE; this will tell you what a reasonble upper limit to Tsys will be and whether there are bad values in need of correction.
 SNRMS provides a summary of the statistics of tables such as the TY table.
 It’s maxima and rmses will make problems with the table very clear.
 Note that editing with CLIP is always a good idea.
 RFLAG appears to work well at low frequencies but to be overly enthusiastic at C-band and above.
 Note that the flagging is done after all calibration steps, so you may examine your data with and without the new flags to determine their correctness.
 RFLAG is run using baseline-dependent clip levels and so should work with arrays containing high-sensitivity telescopes as well as the VLBA.
-You may wish to use VLBARUN without RFLAG (or to discard the flags produced by RFLAG) and then run SPFLG to flag the visibility data interactively.
-Then use VLBARUN over again applying the manually produced flags.
+You may wish to use VLBAPIPE without RFLAG (or to discard the flags produced by RFLAG) and then run SPFLG to flag the visibility data interactively.
+Then use VLBAPIPE over again applying the manually produced flags.
+Procedure R_RESTART (P_RESTART in VLBARUN) will clear away all plot and calibration tables from your data set, leaving any flag tables.
+Do not delete version one of the CL and FG tables since they contain the initial calibration and on-line flagging information.

 A similar RUN file named VLBAMPHC is available to calibrate, flag, and image data sets for secondary phase stopping centers when DiFX has been used to correlate multiple centers from a single pointing.
 A pipeline called VLBARFI appeared in 31DEC21.
 It calibrates a data set concentrating on the autocorrelation data on which it performs a statistical analysis.